Idkennaa/CreditRisk-Cap-2024/README.md

 Given the dataset's imbalance, the metrics generated may not accurately reflect real-world performance.
 Therefore, it's crucial to proceed with assessing the model's accuracy as a straightforward evaluation metric.

+## Conclusion & Findings

+### Performance Report
+From the classification results, the following insights were derived from the model:

+- Class 0 (Non-Default): The model exhibited higher precision and accuracy but lower recall, indicating that while it correctly identified non-defaults most of the time, it missed some actual non-defaults.
+- Class 1 (Default): The model demonstrated lower precision but higher recall, suggesting that it more comprehensively identified defaults but also incorrectly labeled some non-defaults as defaults.
+- Macro Average: Provided equal weight to both classes.
+- Weighted Average: Considered the support (number of instances) for each class.
+The model was more accurate in predicting non-credit defaults with a score of 69%, compared to accurately predicting credit defaults with a score of 57%.

+### Model Selection
+Among the models tested, the Decision Tree Classifier emerged as the optimal choice based on the dataset's metrics.

+### Model Enhancement
+The model could have been enhanced through various adjustments such as exploring different encoding techniques, experimenting with alternative data balancing methods, and engaging in feature engineering.
+These steps underscored the complexity of the problem and highlighted the substantial effort required to achieve optimal performance.

+### Future Work
+While the initial baseline was surpassed and satisfactory results were achieved for this project, there was still considerable room for improvement.
+The model occasionally approved credit for individuals who may not qualify while also rejecting deserving applicants.
+This highlighted the ongoing challenge of achieving a more accurate and fair credit decision process.